Black Rat Snake

 Farancia erytrogramma erytrogramma

-The rainbow snake is a beautifully colored, non-venomous snake that lives in streams, swamps and marshes in southern Maryland and eastern Virginia.
+The rainbow snake is a beautifully colored, non-venomous snake that is endangered in Maryland.
+It lives in streams, swamps and marshes in southern Maryland and eastern Virginia.

 The red-bellied cooter is an aquatic turtle with a dark, highly domed shell and a distinctive red belly.
 It can be found basking along the edge of ponds, streams and rivers throughout the Potomac River and in coastal portions of Maryland and Virginia.